INTERVIEW 2024.5.25

 Q, Sagan Tosu match was a tough game that went into penalty kicks.

-A tough game, but I am proud of the players who gave their all for 120 minutes and fought until the end.
-However, I think it would have been best if we could have finished the game in 90 minutes.
-We had a chance to score another goal and put the opponent away in the 1-0 situation.
-As it was a cup game, I expected it to be a hard-working match until the end, and the players showed a mentality worthy of a winner.
+A, it was a very tough match, but I am proud of the players who gave their all and fought through the full 120 minutes.
+However, I think it would have been best if we could have settled the match within 90 minutes.
+We had chances to score additional goals and put the opponent further behind while leading 1-0.
+Since it was a cup match, we anticipated that it would require hard work until the very end, and the players demonstrated a mentality worthy of winners.

 Q, it seemed like the defense line was set at a higher position than usual.

-A, it was one of the choices to grow our way of fighting and to fight aggressively.
-Instead of adapting to the opponent, we want to continue to promote growth.
-After taking the ball with aggressive defense, we quickly sense where the space is and go for the goal.
-Offense and defense are always connected.
-The growth in this area is crucial.
+A, it was one way to develop our style of play and a choice to fight aggressively.
+Rather than adapting to the opponent, we want to continuously promote growth.
+After winning the ball with aggressive defense, quickly sensing where the space is and going to score.
+Attack and defense are always connected.
+Growth in this area is important.

 Q, Gamba Osaka, who we will be facing this round, is a team with a very high awareness of connecting from the back.

-A, it will be a tough match against a good team, and I think it will be a tough match this time as well.
-There is a possibility that unexpected events may occur on the pitch.
-All we have to do is show our way of playing and performance to the opponent.
-That is the football we desire.
-Of course, there will be times when we cannot express our soccer during the match, but it is important to adjust on the pitch.
+A, it is a match against a good team, and I think it will be a tough game this round as well.
+There is also a possibility that unexpected phenomena may occur on the pitch.
+We just need to fully demonstrate our way of playing and performance against the opponent.
+That is exactly the football we desire.
+Of course, there will be times during the match when we cannot express our style of soccer, but it is important to adjust and coordinate on the pitch.

 [Player Interview]